giantswarm/docs/src/content/guides/efk-stack-app-oidc/index.md

         enabled: false
 ```

-Once Kibana is done deploying, users should be able to access kibana with their microsoft credentials and with the permissions mapped to their specific groups.
+Once Kibana is deployed, users should be able to access Kibana with their Microsoft credentials and with permissions mapped to their groups.